 The performance approaches the site as a historically unique multispecies meeting place.
 It looks at how the place came into being through the interaction of soil, countless organisms, and human imagination.
 A Great Mess visualises how the vast web of interdependencies in which we exist with other species has gradually evolved and continues to evolve each day.
 The performance will be adapted to a new site in Kuopio as part of ANTI Contemporary Art Festival in September 2021.

 Please note that the performance is not fully accessible and is intended to be experienced walking through nature.
-The piece is site sensitive, i.e. it is adapted to each performance environment, taking into account the distinctive features of each location.
+This site sensitive piece can be adapted for different landfills.

 The performance is part of Helsinki Biennial.

-- Working Group: Per Ehrström, Sara Grotenfelt, Laura Haapakangas, Anni Klein, Samuli Laine, Jussi Matikainen, Aura Raulo
+- Working Group: Laura Haapakangas, Anni Klein, Samuli Laine, Jussi Matikainen, and Jarkko Partanen

-- Production: HAM Helsinki Art Museum, Helsinki Biennial, ANTI Contemporary Art Festival
+- Production: WAUHAUS, HAM Helsinki Art Museum, Helsinki Biennial, ANTI Contemporary Art Festival

 - Supporters: Kone Foundation, The Finnish Cultural Foundation, Arts Promotion Centre Finland, City of Helsinki, Tre Smeder Foundation, Konstsamfundet